mvolkmann/blog/src/htmx.md

 For more detail, see {% aTargetBlank "https://htmx.org/attributes/hx-params/", "hx-params" %}.

-The `hx-confirm` attribute specifies a message to display in a confirmation dialog using the `Window` method `confirm`.
+The `hx-confirm` attribute specifies a message to display in a browser-supplied confirmation dialog (using the `Window` method `confirm`) before an HTTP request is sent.
+The dialog will have "OK" and "Cancel" buttons.
+The request will only be sent if the user clicks the "OK" button.

-The dialog is very plain and cannot be styled.
+The confirmation dialog is very plain and cannot be styled.
-It may be preferable to use a dialog that can be styled.
+It may be preferable to use a dialog that can be styled, perhaps using the HTML `dialog` element.
-An HTTP request is only sent and processed if the user clicks the OK button.

 The {% aTargetBlank "https://htmx.org/attributes/hx-sync/", "hx-sync" %}
 attribute coordinates concurrent requests.